 Visit Ulva Island

-If Stewart Island itself isn’t enough of a wildlife haven, then take a trip over to Ulva Island.
+If the main island itself isn’t enough of a wildlife haven, then take a trip over to Ulva Island for what is one of the top things to do on Stewart Island.
 This island was declared free of introduced pests and has since had many rare and endangered local species of both birds and plants reintroduced.
 Some of them this is the only place they remain.
 There are no people living on Ulva Island and visitors cannot stay overnight.
 While you can take the local ferry over and visit for yourself, it’s a great idea here to take a guided tour.
 Your guide will be able to show you things you will not see by yourself and tell you the significance of them too.
 I recommend looking at the tours provided by Ruggedy Range Wilderness Experience.
 They not only have a range of Ulva Island tours but other Stewart Island tours too.
 If their tours are too long, try this shorter tour to Ulva Island with another group.

 Search for the Elusive Kiwi

 The Kiwi is New Zealand’s most famous bird.
 It is flightless and nocturnal, and typically very difficult to see in the wild (and not so easy in captivity either!), but there are around 20 000 of them on Stewart Island so this is the best place in New Zealand to try to spot one.
 While it is possible to just come across one during the day, it is very unlikely.
 Instead I recommend you book a night time tour.
 The guide will take you to an area that will almost guarantee you can see a kiwi.
 I again recommend Ruggedy Range Wilderness Experience who have a few different tour options to see kiwis, including a 2-day trip to Mason Bay which has some spectacular sand dunes (but is almost impossible to get to on your own) and the highest density of kiwis on the island.